 education, bullying, social relations and people concept – students gossiping behind classmate back at school

 3. You have a lot of power if you can stir resentment or hate in someone without trying or meaning to.
 It only goes to show that the dummy doing the talking can easily be controlled with little effort.

 4. They must really admire you and want to be like you.
 Otherwise, you wouldn’t even be an afterthought to them.

 5. It says more about them than it does about you.
-What it says if that they don’t have lives of their own, so they take interest in yours, which means that your life must be more interesting than theirs!
+It says if that they don’t have lives of their own, they take an interest in yours, which means that your life must be more interesting than theirs!

 6. People who consistently talk bad about you really have an obsession with you.

 Like the old saying goes, “He who angers you controls you.”